-2 AIHW 2016.
+AIHW 2016.
 Australian Burden of Disease Study: Impact and causes of illness and death in Australia 2011.
 Australian Burden of Disease Study series no. 3.
 BOD 4.
 Canberra: AIHW.

-Figure 1: Prioritised list of clinical domains3
+Figure 1: Prioritised list of clinical domains\

-Score (high to low Domains (1) Summary 3 Ischemic heart disease Serious consequences of poor quality care, very high burden of disease and cost to the health system.
+SCORE DOMAINS SUMMARY HIGHEST heart Serious consequences of poor quality care, very high burden of disease and cost to the health system.
 Strong clinical support registries in this domain.
-Current national registries and potential to expand into non-surgical interventions in the future.
-Musculoskeletal disorders Serious consequences of poor quality care, very high cost and high burden domain.
+Current national registries and potential to expand into non-surgical interventions in the future. Ŷ skeletal Serious consequences of poor quality care, very high cost and high burden of disease.
 A number of national registries in hip and knee procedures.
 Potential to expand to registries for non-surgical interventions in the future.
-Trauma Serious consequences of poor quality care, very high burden of disease and high cost to the system.
+Serious consequences of poor quality care, very high burden of disease and high cost to the system.
 Established leadership group and national registry with incomplete capture as well as jurisdictional registries.
-2.75 Adult critical care Serious consequences of poor quality care, very high cost to the health system and estimated high burden of disease.
+2.75 critical Serious consequences of poor quality care, very high cost to the health system and estimated high burden of disease.
 Very strong clinical support and leadership.
-National registry with close to complete coverage.
-High burden cancers Serious consequences of poor quality care, very high cost and high burden of disease.
+National registry with close to complete coverage. Ĭ burden Serious consequences of poor quality care, very high cost and high burden of disease.
 Current national population based registers and a number of jurisdictional cancer specific registries.
 National registry for prostate cancer.
-2.5 Stroke Serious consequences of poor quality care, high burden of disease and moderately high cost to the system.
+7 Stroke Serious consequences of poor quality care, high burden of disease and moderately high cost to the system.
 Strong leadership and a national registry.
-Renal disease Serious consequences of poor quality care, very high cost and moderately high burden of disease.
+2.5 Serious consequences of poor quality care, very high cost and moderately high burden of disease.
 Established leadership group for dialysis and transplantation and expand to registries in this domain.
-2.25 Neonatal critical care Serious consequences of poor quality care, high burden of disease and moderately high cost.
+A Serious consequences of poor quality care, high burden of disease and moderately high cost.
 Existing leadership group and national registry with substantial capture.
-2.25 Mental health Serious consequences of poor quality care, very high burden of disease and very high cost.
+2.25 Serious consequences of poor quality care, very high burden of disease and very high cost.
 Clinical advocacy for registries but no identified leadership group or current registries.
 Initial registries may focus on sub-groups of patients where the entire population can be captured.
 1.75 Maternity Serious consequences of poor quality care, moderate burden of disease and high cost.
 Current data collections by jurisdictions and through administrative data are substantial which could be drawn on to develop clinical quality registries.
 1.25 Dementia Serious consequences of poor quality care, high burden of disease and moderate acute care costs.
 No current registries.
 Clinical advocacy for registry development in this area.
 Scoping study on potential to develop registry in this domain is underway.
-Major burns Serious consequences of poor quality care, moderate burden of disease and moderate cost.
+6 Serious consequences of poor quality care, moderate burden of disease and moderate cost.
 Established leadership group and national registry with incomplete patient capture.
-1 Diabetes Serious consequences of poor quality care, high burden of disease and moderate cost.
+LOWEST Diabetes Serious consequences of poor quality care, high burden of disease and moderate cost.
 Clinical advocacy for the development of clinical quality registries.

-3 Table with larger text provided at Attachment 7
+\ Table with larger text provided at Attachment 7.